enzozerega/file-archive/README.md

 Docker (and Docker Compose)

-The app was build using React in the client side and Node.js, Express, and MongoDB in the server side.
+The app was built using React in the client side and Node.js, Express, and MongoDB in the server side.
 Uploaded files are stored in a server folder and their metadata is stored in a database collection.

 **App flow**